 Two things hit home right away once you commence on Aealo.
-First, the record is intense like dark, hotly spiced chocolate consumed with ruby red wine and – second – it is not Black Metal.
+First, the record is intense like dark, hotly spiced chocolate consumed with ruby red wine.
+And – second – it is not Black Metal.
 At least not in a proper sense.
 Okay, nothing new there, as even the powers that be officially called Rotting Christ Dark or Extreme Metal back in 2010.

-That is not to say that Aealo does not include Black Metal elements, it does – extensively so.
-But you will find many more elements of other styles exist on this record.
+That is not to say that Aealo does not include Black Metal elements, it does – and extensively so.
+But you will find that many more elements of other styles exist on this record.
 In addition, the band added some archaic instruments and a bunch of guest musicians to spice things up some.

-You will find female chants galore on this disc leaning heavily on Greek traditions straight from the first note onwards.
+You will find female chants galore on this disc, leaning heavily on Greek traditions straight from the first note onwards.
 I daresay that some parts of the fan base got seriously flustered when they hit play for the opening track.
 As for yours truly, I found this pretty neat at first.
-Yet Rotting Christ have this tendency to overdo things a little throughout their records and Aealo makes no difference.
+Yet Rotting Christ have this tendency to overdo things a little throughout their records, and Aealo makes no difference.
 So much so that the chanting kind of wears you out after a while.

 I really like how the incantation at the beginning leads into the track with a powerful and kind of addictive riff.
 The track even includes a somewhat subdued solo.
 And this on extreme metal leaning towards the blackened kingdom.

 In conclusion, Aealo somewhat seamlessly follows on from Theogonia.
 It is a deliciously aggressive, solid and noteworthy metal offering at a pretty high level of quality reaching us from the Greek islands.
-Intensely flavored and never letting up pressure, the album nevertheless somehow loses some serious juice in the middle part of the album.
+Intensely flavored and never letting up the pressure, the album nevertheless somehow loses some serious juice in the middle part of the album.
 You get the impression of déjà-vu, a sense of interchangeability setting in quickly.
-And the somewhat botched ending does not help matters neither.
+And the somewhat botched ending does not help matters either.